-In Fig. 2.26, one can see the white Dewar filled with LHe is in the foreground and in the background, one can see the oscilloscope connected to the diamond inside the
+In Fig. 2.26, one can see the white Dewar filled with LHe in the foreground and in the background, one can see the oscilloscope connected to the diamond inside the Dewar by signal cables.
+Apart from the Dewar, the measurement was performed in the same way as the measurement in $LN_2$ .
+The recorded spectrum of the energy deposited in the diamond is given in Fig. 2.27.
+The energy scale on the abscissa corresponds to the energy deposited in the diamond, not the particle energy.

 Figure 2.26: Photo of the experimental setup of the diamond test in LHe.
-The white Dewar filled with LHe is in the foreground and in the background.
+The white Dewar filled with LHe is in the foreground.